m-amazirh/cart-price-calculator/README.md

 ## Testing Strategy

-The testing strategy prioritizes the core domain logic, ensuring its correctness and robustness.
-Consequently, tests are concentrated on modules like `cart-management` and `customer-management`, where complex calculations and domain rules are implemented.
-The application layers, which primarily handle orchestration and data transfer, have minimal or omitted tests, as the focus was placed on validating the domain logic.
+The testing strategy primarily focuses on validating the core domain logic, ensuring its correctness and robustness.
+This is reflected in the concentration of tests within modules like `cart-management` and `customer-management`, which encapsulate complex calculations and critical business rules.
+Notably, the `cart-management` module includes integration tests to verify the seamless interaction between its components and other modules.
+Conversely, the application layers, which are more concerned with orchestration and data transfer, have minimal or omitted tests, aligning with the emphasis on thorough domain validation.

 ## Technologies Used